George-R-Heath/NanoLocz/docs/saving_data.md

 ![pref](https://github.com/George-R-Heath/NanoLocz/assets/90329395/ee3f646d-4075-405f-afeb-ada44420036f)

 ## 2. Exporting Images, Videos and Data
+This section describes how to export data based on the current view - useful for publication quality figures, presentations, or exporting raw data in manual way.
+See section 1 for batch export options.
 ### 2.1 Image and Video export
 **Option 1:**
 * Select ‘Plot 1’ (left image panel) or ‘Plot 2’ (right Image panel) from the dropdown box